-My mistress had a daughter of nine years old, a child of toward parts for her age, very dexterous at her needle, and skilful in dressing her baby.
-Her mother and she contrived to fit up the baby's cradle for me against night.
-The cradle was put into a small drawer cabinet, and the drawer placed upon a hanging shelf for fear of the rats.
-This was my bed all the time I stayed with these people, though made more convenient by degrees, as I began to learn their language and make my wants known.
+My mistress had a daughter of nine years old, a child of towardly parts for her age, very dexterous at her needle, and skilful in dressing her baby.
+Her mother and she contrived to fit up the baby's cradle for me against night: the cradle was put into a small drawer of a cabinet, and the drawer placed upon a hanging shelf for fear of the rats.
+This was my bed all the time I staid with those people, though made more convenient by degrees, as I began to learn their language and make my wants known.
+This young girl was so handy, that after I had once or twice pulled off my clothes before her, she was able to dress and undress me, though I never gave her that trouble when she would let me do either myself.
 She made me seven shirts, and some other linen, of as fine cloth as could be got, which indeed was coarser than sackcloth; and these she constantly washed for me with her own hands.
-She was likewise my school-mistress, to teach me the language.
-When I pointed to anything, she told me the name of it in her own tongue, so that in a few days I was able to call for whatever I had a mind to.
-She was very good-natured, and not above forty feet high, being little for her age.
+She was likewise my schoolmistress, to teach me the language: when I pointed to any thing, she told me the name of it in her own tongue, so that in a few days I was able to call for whatever I had a mind to.
+She was very goodnatured, and not above forty feet high, being little for her age.
 She gave me the name of Grildrig, which the family took up, and afterwards the whole kingdom.
 The word imports what the Latins call nanunculus, the Italians homunceletino, and the English mannikin.
-To her I chiefly owe my preservation in that country.
-We never parted while I was there; I called her my Glumdalclitch, or little nurse; and should be guilty of great ingratitude if I omitted this honorable mention of her care and affection towards me, which I heartily wish it lay in my power to requite as she deserves.
+To her I chiefly owe my preservation in that country: we never parted while I was there; I called her my Glumdalclitch, or little nurse; and should be guilty of great ingratitude, if I omitted this honourable mention of her care and affection towards me, which I heartily wish it lay in my power to requite as she deserves, instead of being the innocent, but unhappy instrument of her disgrace, as I have too much reason to fear.